 Shielded cable can be less balanced than UTP cable because of the shield.
 The metal sheaths in the cable need to be grounded to cancel the effect of EMI on the conductors.
-Shielded cable is also more expensive, less flexible, has a larger bend radius, and can be more difficult to install than UTP cable because of the grounding and bonding that's required for a good installation.
+Shielded cable is also more expensive, less flexible, and can be more difficult to install than UTP cable because of the grounding and bonding that's required for a good installation.

 Most shielded cable is heavier and thicker than UTP, so it fills conduits quicker.
 Keep that in mind as you plan your cable pathways.

-There are a number of different types of shielded twisted-pair cable and the terminology has evolved over the years.
+Types of shields.
+There are a number of different types of shielded twisted pair cable and the terminology has evolved over the years.

 There are two common shields: foil sheaths and metal braids.
 Foil gives a 100% shield while a braid provides 40% to 95% coverage because of the holes in the braid.
 But, a braided shield offers better overall protection because it’s denser than foil and absorbs more EMI.
 A braided shield also performs better at lower frequencies.
 Foil, being thinner, rejects less interference, but provides better protection over a wider range of frequencies.
 For these reasons, combination foil and braid shields are sometimes used for the best protection.
 Shields can surround all the twisted pairs and/or the individual twisted pairs.

-Shielding acronyms have evolved over the years after confusion as to what FTP is versus STP and S/FTP.
-Now, the letter for the outer shield (under the cable jacket) is noted first on the left side of the slash.
-The letter after the slash on the right side denotes any shield on the individual twisted pairs.
+Shielding acronyms Shielding acronyms have evolved over the years after confusion as to what FTP is versus STP and S/FTP.
+Now, the letter for the outer shield (under the cable jacket) is noted first.
+The letter after the slash denotes any shield on the individual twisted pairs.

 Sc/FTP (Screened/Foiled Twisted Pair).
 This cable features an overall braided or screened shield underneath the cable jacket.
 It has individual foil shields on each twisted pair.
 Formerly called S/FTP.
-Also available is Sc/FTP cable.
+Here's an example of Sc/FTP cable.